aelidrys/42-Project/Cub3D/README.md

 	```
 	./cub3d_bonus maps/map_bonus.cub
 	```
-## PLANING
+# PLANING
-- ## Parcine
+## Parcine

 	- parce first element
 	- parce map

-- ## Ray_cast
+## Ray_cast
 - draw a simple 2D game that have three elements player `P` and walls `1` and free spaces `0`
  	- draw the walls and free spaces as a squeres, You can also draw the player as a square, but it is better to draw him in a circular shape
 - make the player `P` move in the free spaces `0` and not in the walls `1`
 - put one ray from the center of player shape, just a small ray for testing
 - make this previos ray rotate
 - determine the direction `N` or `S` or `W` or `E`
 ***
+### DDA algorithm
+#### definition :
+DDA is a fast algorithm typically used on square grids to find which squares a line or ray hits.
+So we can also use it to find which squares of the map our ray hits, and stop the algorithm once a square that is a wall is hit.
 - determine the coordinates `there is thre steps`
-		- `1` determine coordinates that is represent a wall at the intersictions with __x__
+	- `1` determine coordinates that is represent a wall at the intersiction with __x__ Horizontal
-		- `2` determine coordinates that is represent a wall at the intersictions with __y__
+	- `2` determine coordinates that is represent a wall at the intersiction with __y__ Vertical
 		- in the two steps above you should create a function that calculate the coord `(x,y)` and other one that check if you can  move to this coordinates
 	- `3` choice the coordinates that have a ray __R__ less than other
 - make the ray stop if there are a wall in the next position

 ***
 ### relationships of trigonometric circle